mw00847/molecular-interactions/README.md

 https://doi.org/10.1366/000370210792434396

 # Results
-Psi4 produces acetone vibrations across 4 modes, initially these are subtracted from 10 varying concentrations of water and acetone and used as the target using a GNN.
-These results show variation of +/- 5cm-1 from the calculated difference.
+Psi4 was used to compute the vibrational frequencies of acetone, with the carbonyl peak distributed across four distinct modes.
+For each of these modes, the calculated values were compared to experimental FTIR data collected at ten different water–acetone concentrations.
+This yielded 40 frequency shift values (4 modes × 10 concentrations), which served as target outputs for a Graph Neural Network (GNN).
+The GNN predictions showed a deviation of no more than ±5 cm⁻¹ from the calculated frequency differences.

 ![predictions from basic GNN](./predictions_from_basic_GNN.png)

+Using the GNN with a variational auto encoder to predict new geometries.
 The bond length error (O–H) stabilized around 0.4 Å, with early fluctuation likely due to KL warm-up.
 Angle error (H–O–H) dropped from over 60° to under 10°, showing the model learning the getting close to the correct water angle.
 Training and validation losses both decreased steeply and then plateaued, indicating learning without overfitting.

 ![training and validation loss](./training_and_validation_loss.png)